 NdFeB magnets are well suited for use in electric motors, power tools and other products requiring strong, compact permanent magnets.
 They offer the highest magnetic field strength and magnetic stability but have a lower curie temperature.
 Since they tend to be more vulnerable to oxidation than SmCo magnets, protective surface treatments are often applied on them.

 Unlike NdFeB magnets, SmCo magnets have a weaker magnetic field strength but a higher curie temperature and are extremely useful for applications requiring high field strength while operating at high temperatures.
 Another advantage with SmCo magnets is that they have a high resistance to oxidation and can be more susceptible to chipping and cracking.
 Compared to the wide usage of NdFeB magnets, however, SmCo magnets have limited usage.
 These magnets are currently used for certain niche applications, particularly in the defence and aerospace sectors.
-According to the latest report, the global rare earth magnet market has grown at a CAGR of around 8% during 2010-2017, reaching a market value of around US$ 12 billion in 2017.
+According to the latest report, the global rare earth magnets market has grown at a CAGR of 7.45% during 2011-2018, reaching a market value of US$ 12.62 Billion in 2018.

 Globally, China represents the largest producer as well as the consumer of NdFeB and SmCo magnets.
 Well diversified and increasing industrial applications coupled by the fact that they have limited substitutes are currently driving the global demand of NdFeB magnets.
 The demand of SmCo magnets, on the other hand, is being driven by the increasing spending on the defence and the aerospace sectors.
 Government initiatives to promote green technologies in order to decrease carbon emissions are also expected to drive the global rare earth magnet market in the coming years.